Top Hanoi Must-Try Dishes and Best Places to Eat in Hanoi Old Quarter

 - on Jun 19, 2024 By: Phuong Mai NGUYEN

-Explore the vibrant and enchanting old quarter of Hanoi with its legendary cuisine, bursting with flavor and delightful surprises.
-Get lost in the captivating maze of streets and alleys, uncovering hidden gems and our top recommendations for savoring authentic local dishes from sunrise to sunset.
+Explore the vibrant and enchanting Old Quarter of Hanoi with its legendary cuisine, bursting with flavor and delightful surprises.
+Lose yourself in the captivating maze of streets and alleys, uncovering hidden gems and our top recommendations for savoring authentic local dishes from sunrise to sunset.

-This article lists the best dishes that are not to be missed in Hanoi and places to find them.
+This article lists the best dishes not to be missed in Hanoi and places to find them.

 Start the day with a bowl of Xoi